squeaky-pl/pystacia/doc/source/image.rst

 :meth:`pystacia.image.Image.contrast` increases or decreases contrast of an image.
 Passing `0` is no change operation.
-Values towards `-1` decrease constract whilst values towards `1` increase it.
+Values towards `-1` decrease contrast whilst values towards `1` increase it.

 >>> image.contrast(-1)